 William Rae was born in Dumfries-shire, the son of Matthew Rae of Park End Annandale, Dumfries shire.
 He was educated at Loch Maben and Dumfries and afterwards graduated M.D. at Edinburgh University.
 He was about forty-one years of age in 1827.

 William Rae kept a Medical Journal from 1 May to 15 October 1827......
-At the end of the voyage he wrote in the General Remarks:
+At the end of the voyage he remarked that:

 The following men were treated by the surgeon on the passage out: